Pampba01/nosql-injection-api-security-lab/README.md

 ---

-## Step-by-Step Exploitation
+## Methodology

-### 1. Intercept API Request
+### 1. Interception & Traffic Analysis

-* Enabled FoxyProxy to route traffic through Burp Suite
-* Captured coupon request from the application
+Traffic was routed through Burp Suite using FoxyProxy, allowing interception of coupon-related HTTP requests.

-### 2. Identify Injection Point
+### 2. Request Inspection

-* Located the `coupon code` field in the POST request body
+The POST request body was analyzed to identify the `coupon` parameter as a potential injection point.

-### 3. Fuzz Input with Payloads
+### 3. Payload Injection & Fuzzing

-* Sent request to **Burp Intruder**
-* Injected NoSQL payloads into the coupon field
+Burp Suite Intruder was used to test multiple SQL and NoSQL payloads against the coupon field.

 Example payloads: